rgpass/i_didnt_know_javascript/06_es6_and_beyond.md

 ```

 Often need to use Symbols in the global scope.
 Use the *global symbol registry*.
 This checks to see if there is already a symbol stored with that descriptor.
 If there is, it returns it.
 If it doesn't, it creates one then returns it.

+Note: Using the global symbol registry allows for the symbol to be shared across realms.
+More info [here](http://www.2ality.com/2014/12/es6-symbols.html).

 ```javascript
 var EVT_LOGIN = Symbol.for('event.login');